Ledger Nano S Plus Pros & Cons

 Ledger Nano S Plus Wallet Supported Tokens

-The Ledger Nano S Plus supports a wide range of digital assets, from cryptocurrencies and crypto-derived tokens.
+The Ledger Nano S Plus supports a wide range of digital assets, like many top cryptocurrencies and crypto-derived tokens.
 Some of the most popular tokens supported by the Ledger Nano S Plus include:

 - Bitcoin (BTC)